 This section explains employer responsibilities for paying the National Minimum Wage.
-All employers must ensure their workers receive the least amount due to them.
+All employers must ensure their workers receive the least amount due to them - according to their age.

 NATIONAL MINIMUM WAGE UK: Even though the NMW rates 2018/19 relate to the Living Wage, the entitlements are not the same.

-Employers must pay current National Minimum Wage to avoid a penalty.
+Employers must pay the current National Minimum Wage to avoid getting a penalty.
 Find out exactly who gets the minimum wage or the living wage.

-You can also find out how to deal with disputes at work over National Minimum Wage procedures and payments.
+This guide also explains how to deal with disputes at work over National Minimum Wage procedures and payments.

-In simple terms, the minimum hourly wage that workers should get depends on two overriding factors.
-That being their age and whether they are working as an apprentice.
+In simple terms, the least amount of hourly wage that workers should get depends on two overriding factors.
+That being their age, and whether they are working as an apprentice.

 In the United Kingdom, it is irrelevant how many workers an employer employs.
 They must still pay the correct salary wage to all their workforce.

 Definition of the National Minimum Wage (NMW) and the National Living Wage (NLW)